Medium

 If you have any questions please contact the Indian Education Office.

-If you or your business would like to sponsor the 2024 ND Indian Education Summit, 10th anniversary edition, through monetary donations or door prize donations, please contact the Indian Education Office.
+If you or your business would like to sponsor the 11th annual ND Indian Education Summit in July 2025, at any level through monetary donations or door prize donations, please contact the Indian Education Office.

 North Dakota Tribal Nations